mannd/epdiagram/README.md

 EP Diagram
 ==========

-## Create ladder diagrams of ECG and EP recordings
+## Create electrocardiographic ladder diagrams

-The purpose of EP Diagram is to create ladder diagrams as they appear in textbooks, but interactively on an iOS phone or tablet (or M1 Mac, and soon, Intel Mac).
-Ladder diagrams are a useful teaching tool for cardiologists and medical students.
-EP Studios is not liable for any errors that might occur from using this app.
+The purpose of EP Diagram is to create ladder diagrams as they appear in textbooks, but interactively on an iPad or Mac.
+Ladder diagrams are useful teaching tools for cardiologists, electrophysiologists, and trainees.

 ## License

 EP Diagram is open source, and licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 EP Diagram uses the Swift package